 - A direct solicitation of cash

-- Sales on the internet, with the exception of GSUSA approved product sales online activities through M2Media and/or Digital Cookie
+- Sales on the internet, with the exception of GSUSA approved product programs online activities through M2Media and/or Digital Cookie

 When collaborating with any other organization, keep the following guidelines in mind: